-I have all these wonderful things in my life.
-I should be happy.
+I have all these wonderful things in my life and should be happy.

-I have a job making good money.
-I shouldn’t complain.
+I have a job making good money and shouldn’t complain.

 Darn that should.
 That one little word yanks us away from gratefulness and into guilt and shame.

 But isn’t this what we do to ourselves as women so often?
 We take what is supposed to be a joyful practice and turn it into a big pile of guilt, a list of ways we still aren’t measuring up.
 And all our blessings end up being nothing more than another criticism.